 Tutoring programs at NHTI include open labs and tutorials for A&P and Biological Sciences, Math Lab, Writing Center, Study Skills and Reading Center, peer tutoring, and group study sessions.
 These services are free to students seeking to improve their academic performance.
 During tutoring sessions, students may ask questions, learn at their own pace, and receive immediate feedback.
-Students requesting tutoring meet with a Learning Center academic advisor to discuss their learning strengths and challenges, and refresh essential study skills such as organizing time and materials, taking lecture notes, reading and studying textbooks, and preparing for tests.
+Students requesting tutoring meet with a Academic Center for Excellence (ACE) academic advisor to discuss their learning strengths and challenges, and refresh essential study skills such as organizing time and materials, taking lecture notes, reading and studying textbooks, and preparing for tests.

 Tutoring programs include the Math Lab, Writing Center, Study Skills and Reading Center, drop-in lecture tutoring and open lab for A&P and Biological Sciences, and the Peer Tutor Program.

 A&P/Biology tutoring and Math Lab are drop in; the Writing and Study Skills & Reading Centers are by appointment although drop-ins are welcome if the time has not been reserved by another student.

 The Peer Tutor Program is by appointment only and assigns outstanding NHTI students to other students who would like to improve their grades or who are experiencing academic difficulties.
 During tutoring appointments, students benefit from the opportunity to ask questions, learn at their own pace, and receive immediate feedback.
 Students and tutors meet regularly through the semester for approximately one hour each week.

 Do I need a referral from my professors to work with Academic Center for Excellence (ACE) tutors?

 No, tutoring services are free to NHTI students.